BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

             └── service.go
 ```

 Please note that this is my preferred way of structuring hexagonal architecture code, and there are many alternative approaches.
 A quick Google search for hexagonal architecture will yield numerous examples.

 ### Service

-I'll start by implementing the service.
-While doing so, I realized that an intermediate step would be needed between obtaining an article from the news and generating an image: creating a prompt for the image generator.
-Consequently, I added an adapter for that.
+The service.go file currently houses our business logic and runs the GenerateAndPublishNewsContent pipeline.
+As I developed this pipeline, I recognized the need for an intermediate step between fetching a news article and generating an image.
+This involves crafting a prompt for the image generator, as directly inputting news content may not yield the best images.
+All adapters are referenced in this file, and we plan to use ChatGPT for their implementation in the future.

 ```go
 package service